mozzius/arbitra/docs/Arbitra.md

 #### More on wallets

 Something that must be cleared up - a wallet is not like a bank account.
-All that is needed for a wallet is a private key.
-Since they can just be mathematically generated, you would typically just generate a new key for every transaction to avoid having too much value in one key.
+All that is needed for a wallet is a private key, which can be created freely.
 You also don't need to register your wallet with any central authority, once again ensuring the honesty and security of the network.
 All a wallet is is a random number.
 It also solves the problem of everyone seeing every transaction - it doesn't matter because your balance is split up amongst a bunch of anonymous keys.

 ### Objectives